Skip to main content

 Test Generation

-Given an implementation, AI can generate comprehensive test suites covering edge cases, error conditions, and happy paths.
-This dramatically improves test coverage.
+Given an implementation, an agent generates comprehensive test suites covering edge cases, error conditions, and happy paths, dramatically improving coverage.

 What Humans Still Do Better